digitalpianism/abandonedcarts/README.md

 # Release Notes

+## 1.0.3
+- Fix a bug where it was impossible to preview the email templates in the backend

 ## 1.0.2
 - Fix a bug where the admin URL would be used when notifying from the backend
 - Fix a bug where admin users store would not remain on a multistore install